FlipVernooij/StickMaps-docs/src/pages/basics/roadmap.md

 - ### CRUD functionality on map stations

-  A user should be able to create, search, edit and remove any station they want, depending on users action a full map-redraw should be triggered.
+  A user should be able to create, ~~search~~, edit and remove any station they want, depending on users action a full map-redraw should be triggered.

   - A user should be able to change any location related data on a station already existing on the map.
   - GPS-based stations should move all non-GPS stations that are connected, making it possible to change/correct the entrance position of a map.
   - Above statement goes for the "edit dialog" option too, changing the lng/lat should move the system as a hole.
   - A user should be able to add a station on an already existing line.
   - ~~A user should be able to remove a station on an already existing line.~~ ***\- Added version 0.42***
+  - Searching will be added in a later milestone.

 - ### Import **StickMaps**-file(.stk) files into another **StickMaps** file